OBSD-Homelab/OBSD-Homelab/docs/lego/index.md

 ## Notes

 [Lego](https://go-acme.github.io/lego/) is the first part of the OBSD Homelab setup as it is going to create the TLS certificates for the homelab domain.
 The default lego setup uses the DNS-01 challlenge, which allows it to create wildcard certificates for the domain.
-Lego supports a multitude of DNS providers, listed on [their website](https://go-acme.github.io/lego/dns/).
+Lego supports a multitude of DNS providers, listed on [its website](https://go-acme.github.io/lego/dns/).

-The first example setup provided on the lego DNS page, which uses Cloudflare, would set -
+The first example setup provided on the lego DNS page, which uses Cloudflare, would set the following OBSD Homelab variables in `vars.yml`-

 ```yml
 lego_dns: cloudflare